MicrosoftDocs/architecture-center/docs/solution-ideas/articles/monitoring-adx.md

 1. Combine features provided by Azure Sentinel and Azure Monitor with Azure Data Explorer to build a flexible and cost-optimized end-to-end monitoring solution.
 For example:
-   * Use Azure Sentinel as a SIEM and SOAR component in the overall monitoring solution where you can ingest security logs from firewalls, and security center.
+   * Use Azure Sentinel as a SIEM and SOAR component in the overall monitoring solution where you can ingest security logs from firewalls, security center, and so on.
    * Use Azure Monitor’s native capabilities for IT asset monitoring, dashboarding, and alerting so you can ingest logs from VMs, services, and so on.
-   * Use Azure Data Explorer for full flexibility or custom solutions to ingest logs from diverse systems in the following scenarios:
+   * Use Azure Data Explorer for full flexibility and control in all aspects for all log types in the following scenarios:
-     * No out of the box features provided by Azure Sentinel and Azure Monitor SaaS solutions.
+     * No out of the box features provided by Azure Sentinel and Azure Monitor SaaS solutions such as application trace logs.
-     * Greater flexibility or custom solution to collect and ingest logs from diverse systems.
+     * Greater flexibility for building quick and easy near-real-time analytics dashboards, granular role-based access control, [time series analysis](https://docs.microsoft.com/azure/data-explorer/time-series-analysis), pattern recognition, [anomaly detection and forecasting](https://docs.microsoft.com/azure/data-explorer/anomaly-detection), and [machine learning](https://docs.microsoft.com/azure/data-explorer/machine-learning-clustering).
+Azure Data Explorer is also well integrated with ML services such as Databricks and Azure Machine Learning.
+This integration allows you to build models using other tools and services and export ML models to Azure Data Explorer for scoring data.
      - Longer data retention in cost effective manner
      * Centralized repository for different types of logs.
 Azure Data Explorer, as a unified big data analytics platform, allows you to build advanced predictive analytic models by integration with other services.
 1. Query across different products without moving data using the [Azure Data Explorer proxy](https://docs.microsoft.com/azure/data-explorer/query-monitor-data) feature to analyze data from Azure Sentinel, Azure Monitor, and Azure Data Explorer in a single query.